 In 2020, Mexico registered a 3.5% increase in its peacefulness, a notable improvement following four successive years of decline.
-The shift was driven by a culmination of improvements across all MPI indicators, with the exception of detention without a sentence.
+The shift was driven by a culmination of improvements across all Mexico Peace Index 2021 indicators, with the exception of detention without a sentence.

-While the COVID-19 outbreak and subsequent stay-at-home orders played a significant role in disrupting illegal activity and violence in Mexico in 2020, most indicators began to see positive recoveries in the six-month period preceding the pandemic.
+While the COVID-19 outbreak and subsequent stay-at-home orders played a significant role in disrupting illegal activity and violence in Mexico in 2020, most indicators from the Mexico Peace Index 2021 began to see positive recoveries in the six-month period preceding the pandemic.

 As detailed in the 2020 MPI, violence in Mexico is best examined in four distinct forms, these being cartel conflict, political violence, opportunistic violence and interpersonal violence.
 Of these four categories, both cartel conflict and political conflict experienced slowing deteriorations in 2019.